This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Looking for a flavor-popping dip?
-Try this Ponzu Sauce, a zingy Japanese condiment that pairs citrus, salty and savory in equal measure.
-This tasty sauce is one of the first recipes we made together as a couple as a dip for seared tuna steak.
-And we’re still making it today!
-Use it as a dip for vegetables, tuna, tofu, or noodles, or as quick finishing sauce for a noodle bowl or stir fry.
-Here’s how to whip it up at home!
+Looking for a flavor-popping sauce to take your meals to the next level?
+Try ponzu sauce, a zingy Japanese condiment that pairs citrus, salty and savory in equal measure.
+It’s one of the first recipes we made together as a couple, as a dip for seared tuna steak.

 Ponzu sauce is a Japanese condiment made of soy sauce and citrus juice.
 It’s served as a dip for meats, fish, noodles, dumplings, and more.
 With its salty citrus flavor, it’s similar to a vinaigrette.
 It’s not used as a cooking sauce, but more as a dip or a finishing sauce.

-The most basic of ponzu sauce recipes simply combine soy sauce, citrus juice, and mirin.
-A traditional Japanese ponzu sauce (like this one by Just One Cookbook) uses dried bonito flakes and kombu (seaweed), which bring in umami flavor.
-Ingredients you’ll find in most ponzu sauce recipes include:
+The word ponzu comes from the Dutch word “pon” (punch) and the Japanese word “su” (vinegar), so it literally means “punch vinegar.”
+It’s been around since the 17th century (source).
+The most basic ponzu sauce recipes combine soy sauce, citrus juice, and mirin.
+A traditional Japanese ponzu sauce (like this one) adds dried bonito flakes and kombu (seaweed), which bring in umami flavor.
+Ingredients in most ponzu sauce recipes include:

 • Soy sauce